penguinflys/penguinflys/_pages/about.md

 Based on Paper: [Geo-Referencing of a Multi-Sensor System Based on Set-Membership Kalman Filter](https://www.researchgate.net/publication/327489443_Geo-Referencing_of_a_Multi-Sensor_System_Based_on_Set-Membership_Kalman_Filter).

 Trajectory optimization of a car equipped with GPS and IMU sensor.
-In the convemtional filtering method, object is seen as a rigid body, and thus motion estimation are reduced as similarity transformation.
+In the conventional filtering method, object is seen as a rigid body, and thus motion estimation are reduced as similarity transformation.
 However non-rigid objects also need motion estimation such as fluids in ballon, which trasforms itself when water pressure changes.
 Uncertainty is seen as **ellipsoid space** surrounded with probabilistic distribution.
 The application here are seen as a generalization test on normal filtering seneriao.

+Techniques: Filtering

 ### Real-time HD Map Calibration with Multiple Lidars